sveltia/sveltia-cms-auth/README.md

 - `GITLAB_CLIENT_ID`: **Application ID** from Step 2
 - `GITLAB_CLIENT_SECRET`: **Secret** from Step 2; click the **Encrypt** button to hide it
-- `GITLAB_HOSTNAME`: Required only if you’re using a custom domain.
+- `GITLAB_HOSTNAME`: Required only if you’re using a self-hosted instance.
 Default: `gitlab.com`

 #### Both GitHub and GitLab